Photo:Anastasiia Romashina/Getty Images

 The best part?
 You can eat your way to better health (or at least tame your headache and stomach woes) with these nutritious remedies.
 So in case you overdo it with the drinks and find yourself suffering on the first day of the year, read on to see what home cures might be hiding out in your kitchen or local market.
-Keep scrolling to see all the foods (and drinks) to add to your grocery list that will cure your hangover.
+Keep scrolling to see all the foods (and drinks) to add to your grocery list.

 As tempting as it is to go for greasy, fatty foods to get through the day, sticking to healthy superfoods is actually the best strategy.
 Kick off your morning (or afternoon) with a hot bowl of filling oatmeal.
 It's a healthy way to get the carbohydrates your body craves after a night of drinking.
 Plus you'll be loading up on calcium, vitamin B, magnesium, and iron.

 Fructose digests at the same rate as alcohol, so consuming a healthy dose of honey during a hangover forces your body to get rid of the alcohol in your system faster.
 It also helps your body recover from the hypoglycemia (aka low blood glucose) brought on by drinking.
 Top off your morning oats with some honey, stir it into some yogurt (probiotics also help cure hangovers), or add it to some soothing tea.